Best Snook Lures : Tips & Techniques

 SUSPENDING PLUGS

-Suspending lures maintain a neutral buoyancy giving you the ability to hover in the water at a desired depth.
+Suspending plugs maintain a neutral buoyancy giving you the ability to hover in the water at a desired depth.
 The techniques employed to use suspending plugs for snook revolve around the concept of “twitch and pause.”
 After casting near likely snook-holding areas such as docks, bridge pilings, grass lines or sea walls, retrieve the plug with a series of short, sharp twitches followed by a brief pause.
 These pauses mimic the movement of an injured baitfish and trigger the predatory instincts of snook, enticing them to strike.

 Experimenting with different cadences, depths, and retrieval speeds can help determine the most effective presentation for a given fishing situation.
 The practice will undoubtedly pay off when you’re holding the 40″ Snook.